Skip to main content

 Dark mode styling

-Many email clients apply automatic color inversion when a user has dark mode enabled.
-This behavior can cause unpredictable results, such as buttons appearing with a black background and black text.
-To ensure consistent rendering, we recommend explicitly defining how your email should look in both light and dark modes.
-Best practices:
+Many email clients apply automatic color inversion when dark mode is enabled.
+This can cause unpredictable results: buttons may appear with a black background and black text, or logos may disappear.
+Explicitly define how your email should look in both light and dark modes to prevent these issues.

 • Define base styles inline.
 Always set background and text colors directly on elements instead of relying on defaults or transparency.

 • Use media queries for dark mode.
-Clients like Apple Mail and Outlook on iOS support @media (prefers-color-scheme: dark) where you can override styles for dark mode.
+Clients that support @media (prefers-color-scheme: dark) (Apple Mail, Outlook Mac/iOS) allow you to override styles for dark mode.

 • Apply !important sparingly.
 Adding !important to dark mode overrides helps prevent inboxes from stacking inversion rules on top of your custom styles.